Acts 27

 Notes

 The verb βραδυπλοοῦντες ("sailing slowly") is a rare compound found only here in the New Testament.
-The northwest winds that prevailed in late summer would have made westward progress extremely difficult.
-Cnidus, at the tip of a long peninsula in southwest Asia Minor, was a natural point where ships had to decide whether to continue west or turn south toward Crete for shelter.
+The prevailing northwest winds of late summer would have made westward progress difficult.
+Cnidus, at the tip of a long peninsula in southwest Asia Minor, was a natural decision point: continue west or turn south toward Crete for shelter.

 The reference to τὴν Νηστείαν ("the Fast") means the Day of Atonement (Yom Kippur), which falls in September or October.
-Ancient sailors considered the Mediterranean dangerous for sailing after mid-September, and navigation effectively ceased between mid-November and early March.
-The fact that the Fast had "already gone by" means they were in the dangerous window of late autumn sailing.
+Ancient sailors considered the Mediterranean dangerous after mid-September, and navigation largely ceased between mid-November and early March.
+The note that the Fast had "already gone by" places them in the dangerous autumn sailing season.

 Paul's warning uses the word ὕβρεως ("disaster" or "violence"), a term that in a nautical context connotes physical damage from storms.
-His prediction about loss of life will later be corrected by divine revelation (v.
+His prediction about loss of life is later corrected by divine revelation (v.
 22), suggesting that his initial warning was based on experienced judgment rather than prophetic insight.

-The centurion defers to the κυβερνήτῃ ("helmsman/pilot") and the ναυκλήρῳ ("ship owner"), both of whom had financial and professional reasons to continue.
-The word κυβερνήτῃ is the root of our English word "govern" -- the helmsman was the one who steered, and by extension, directed the course.
-Fair Havens was an open roadstead, not well-protected for winter anchorage, so the professionals' desire to reach the better harbor at Phoenix was reasonable, even if reckless given the season.
+The centurion defers to the κυβερνήτῃ ("helmsman/pilot") and the ναυκλήρῳ ("ship owner"), both of whom had professional and financial reasons to continue.
+Fair Havens was an open roadstead and poorly suited for winter anchorage, so the desire to reach Phoenix was understandable, even if imprudent for the season.

 The Storm Strikes (vv.
 13-20)